World Chagas Disease Day 14 April 2025 | Theme & Importance

 • Consumption of uncooked food that is contaminated with the excrement of infected triatomine bugs

-This year 2024, World Chagas Disease Day theme is “Tackling Chagas disease: detect early and care for life”.
+This year, 2025, World Chagas Disease Day's theme is "Prevent, Control, Care: Everyone's Role in Chagas Disease".
 This theme emphasises to raise public awareness of Chagas disease and develop more funding and support for early detection along with follow-up care initiatives.

 Year by year, themes of World Chagas Disease Day: